coredns/coredns.io/content/blog/migrate-kubedns-to-coredns-in-kubernetes.md

 ## Installing CoreDNS via Minikube.

-CoreDNS is available in the `addon manager` disabled by default.
+CoreDNS is available in the `addon manager` and is disabled by default.

 ~~~text
 $ minikube addons list